belugaop/adv-auto-filter-bot/README.md

  - Thanks To Dan For His Awsome [Libary](https://github.com/pyrogram/pyrogram)
  - Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot)
  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
- - Thanks to Mallu Empire for his amazing Video collab
  - Thanks To All Everyone In This Journey

 ### Note